<img alt="" src="https://secure.leadforensics.com/239113.png" style="display:none;">

 Thermal monitoring enables electrical engineering personnel to:

-• Predict electrical faults and optimize maintenance
+• Icon Predict electrical faults and optimize maintenance

-• Digitize and Integrate real-time data
+• Icon Digitize and Integrate real-time data

-• Increase asset resilience and maximize uptime
+• Icon Increase asset resilience and maximize uptime

-• Reduce risk and improve personnel safety
+• Icon Reduce risk and improve personnel safety

 As awareness of the benefits of thermal condition monitoring technology grows, it is becoming more frequently used to monitor mission-critical electrical infrastructure.
 Thermal monitoring sensors can be installed in electrical assets such as LV/MV switchgear, Motor Control Centers (MCCs), Uninterruptable Power Supplies (UPS), Power Distribution Units (PDU's), and dry transformers.